John Fish B.Sc.

 "Er mwyn i chi ysgwyd y swm dros ben iddynt, ac yn dangos y nefoedd yn fwy cyfiawn"

-"That thou mayst shake the superflux to them, and show the heavens more just"
+"That thou mayst shake the superflux to them,

 Shakespeare, King Lear